jerry81/codeingame/Practice/VeryHard/00ShadowOfKnight2/Shadow2_README.md

 - tricky - a diagonal jump during the transition from y jumps to x jumps pollutes the bounding box for x

+# back to the drawing board

+- try just jumping to xmax, xmin/ ymax/ymin